roboll/helmfile/README.md

   # path to TLS key file (default "$HELM_HOME/key.pem")
   tlsKey: "path/to/key.pem"

+# The desired states of Helm releases.
+#
+# Helmfile runs various helm commands to converge the current state in the live cluster to the desired state defined here.
 releases:
   # Published chart example
   - name: vault                            # name of this release